CaiGroup/pyfish_tools/README.md

 - For detected spots, you can map them to their corresponding cell masks
 ### Decoding
 - Gene assignment of non-barcoded sequential smFISH spots
-- Gene assignment of barcoded sequential smFISH spots with SVM embedded, feature-based nearest neigbor radial decoder
+- Gene assignment of barcoded sequential smFISH spots with SVM embedded, feature-based nearest neighbor radial decoder
 ### Gene by Cell
 - Generate gene-by-cell matrix for single-cell analysis
 ### Noise and Fiducial Removal